theogravity/fastify-starter-turbo-monorepo/README.md

 - An client SDK package is included to generate typescript client code from the API schema.
 - An error handler package is included to handle errors and return a consistent response.
 - Code generators using `turbo gen` to create new API endpoints and database tables.
+- Publish packages to npm and generate changelogs and releases using [`changesets`](https://github.com/changesets/changesets).

 ## Libraries and tools used